ETHLisbon2021/backend/README.md

 Response: 200 response for successful request (if calculation was accepted, response should be obtained separately through `/sale/:id` endpoint`)

+### Get score

+Endpoint: `/score`

+Method: GET

+Request: following params are accepted:
+* `preset` - ID of the preset to get score for
+* `address` - address to get score for

+Response: object with following fields:
+* `score` - score of the given address for given preset

 ## Project Architecture

 This project uses Express.js as web framework and Mongodb as database (via Mongoose).